avigad/mathematics_in_lean_source/source/sets_functions_and_relations.rst

     sorry
     -- END

+..
+TODO: add a list of these.
-You might also enjoy looking up for making up some identities involving indexed unions and proving them.
+..
+You might also enjoy looking up for making up some
+.. identities involving indexed unions and proving them.

 The fact that in type theory a function is always totally defined on its domain type